stinkyink/vero-api/sections/api/users.md

 - email (required) - the user's existing email address in Vero
 - auth_token (required) - your API authorisation token.
 This can be found by logging into your Vero account and selecting "Account" (at the top of the page)
 - changes - a JSON object with changes you the user
+- development_mode (optional) - a boolean to indicate whether the event is tracked in development mode. default: false

 **Example request:**